jdgwarren/pirsclockfull/README.md

 This would change the text to HELLO on the first indicator in this example.

+Once you are done press Ctrl and O together

+Then Enter

+Ctrl and X together

 ## Making it startup automatically when you plug in the Pi

 ***